casperykchan/blog/java/004_more_on_reactive_variable.md

 }
 ```

 Sadly, I will stop exploring this topic any further as the major drawback - reactive variable being mutable - is really a show-stopper.
-I hope I can elborate further in later updates.
+I hope I can elaborate more in later updates.